 FOOD & WATER

 A broody consumes 80% less feed than usual and stops laying eggs while setting.
-Since layer feed has calcium added for eggshell production, a hen doesn't need layer feed while brooding.
-I give my broodies chick starter ration since that’s the chicks will eat after they hatch; it's higher in protein and lower in calcium than layer feed, which works well for broodies since they're not laying eggs anyway.
+Since layer feed has calcium added for eggshell production, a hen doesn’t need layer feed while brooding.
+I give my broodies chick starter ration since that’s the chicks will eat after they hatch; it’s higher in protein and lower in calcium than layer feed, which works well for broodies since they’re not laying eggs anyway.
 Scratch can also be offered to the broody hen as the high carbohydrate content will provide extra calories during her three week crash diet.
 Keep the food and water close to the nest to ensure that less adventurous broodies avail themselves of at least one meal a day.
+Fresh, cool water is critical to the health of a broody hen and should be made available at all times.
+A dehydrated hen can die very quickly.

 HOW MANY EGGS?